PierrunoYT/flux-ai-image-generator/README.md

 ## Usage

-The main script for image generation is `flux_image_generator.py`.
-You can run it from the command line with various parameters to customize the image generation process.
+The main script for the Gradio app is `flux_image_generator.py`.
+You can run it from the command line to start the web interface.

-Example usage:
+To launch the Gradio app:

 ```
-python flux_image_generator.py --prompt "A serene landscape with mountains and a lake" --size 1024x1024 --num_images 2
+python flux_image_generator.py
 ```

-Available parameters:
+Once the app is running, you'll see a URL in the console.
+Open this URL in your web browser to access the Gradio interface.

+In the Gradio interface, you can:

-- `--prompt`: The text description of the image you want to generate (required)
+1. Enter a text prompt describing the image you want to generate.
-- `--size`: Image size in the format widthxheight (default: 1024x1024)
-- `--num_inference_steps`: Number of denoising steps (default: 50)
+2. Adjust various parameters:
+   - Image Size: Choose from predefined aspect ratios
+   - Number of Inference Steps: Higher values may produce better quality but take longer
-- `--guidance_scale`: How closely the model should follow the prompt (default: 7.5)
+   - Guidance Scale: How closely the model should follow the prompt
-- `--num_images`: Number of images to generate (default: 1)
+   - Number of Images: Generate up to 4 images at once
-- `--enable_safety_checker`: Whether to enable the safety filter (default: True)
+   - Enable Safety Checker: Option to filter out potentially unsafe content
+3. Click "Submit" to generate the image(s).

+The generated images will be displayed in the interface, and you can download them directly from there.

 ## Troubleshooting